tmolteno/tang/README.md

 # Open Source Verilog tools for the Tang Nano

-These amazing tools are part of the yowasp [https://yowasp.org] project that builds cross-platform tools based on YoSys.
+These amazing tools are part of the yowasp [https://yowasp.org] project that builds cross-platform tools based on YoSys [https://github.com/YosysHQ/].

 ## INSTALL